louislva/skyline/README.md

 - [ ] Misc
   - [ ] "Posted from Skyline" flair
   - [ ] "Uses Skyline" flair
-  - [ ] Private prompts feature (e.g. saved in DB, executed on backend, if you like it you can pay to keep using it; split profits 80% with creator)
+  - [ ] Private prompts feature (e.g. saved in DB, executed on backend, if you like it you can pay the creator to keep it after the trial)
   - [ ] Code-powered timelines (ran in a very restricted VM with a very restricted version of BskyAgent - read only, basically)
   - [ ] Github Link in Footer
   - [ ] Create a list of top developers who worked on Skyline (with their profile links) and put it in the sidebar